Alberta Highway 2: Queen Elizabeth II Highway

 Highway 2 is a lightly travelled divided highway near Claresholm.

-Near De Winton, Highway 2A splits to the southwest, connecting Calgary to Okotoks.
+Near De Winton, Highway 2A splits to the southwest, connecting Calgary and Okotoks.

-Highway 2 exits north Calgary as a six-lane, 261 km freeway called the Queen Elizabeth II Highway, a name it retains until the southern city limit of Edmonton.
+Highway 2 exits north Calgary as a 261 km six-lane freeway called the "Queen Elizabeth II Highway", a name it retains until the southern city limit of Edmonton.
 It passes the major shopping centre of CrossIron Mills, bisecting the city of Airdrie several kilometres later.
 North of Airdrie, the route extends to Highway 72 before bypassing Crossfield and entering Mountain View County, continuing north past interchanges at Highways 581 and 582 leading to the communities of Carstairs and Didsbury, respectively.
 The highway meets Highway 27 at a cloverleaf interchange near Olds, approximately halfway between Calgary and Red Deer.
 Highway 2 enters Red Deer County and proceeds to interchanges with Highway 587 at Bowden, Highways 54 and 590 at Innisfail, and Highway 42 near Penhold prior to the city of Red Deer.
 South of the city, from McKenzie Road to 19 Street, the highway widens to six lanes through an area known as Gasoline Alley.
 It is a popular stop for travellers and truckers including fuel stations and food establishments on either side of the highway, accessible via the interchange at McKenzie Road.
-Continuing north the highway again reduces to four lanes, veering left to bypass Red Deer to the west while Gaetz Avenue splits north into the city.
+Continuing north, the highway again reduces to four lanes, veering left to bypass Red Deer to the west while Gaetz Avenue splits north into the city.

 West of Red Deer, Highway 2 passes Red Deer College and the Alberta Sports Hall of Fame before descending into the valley of the Red Deer River.
 It crosses the river alongside a railroad bridge, then curves north to interchanges with Highways 11 and 11A, leading west to Rocky Mountain House and Sylvan Lake, respectively.
 North of 11A, the highway crosses the Blindman River into Lacombe County to an interchange with Highway 597 at Blackfalds, curving slightly northeast to an interchange at Highway 12 at Lacombe.